harryxp/VisaBulletinScraper/README.md

 `app/Main.hs` contains a few options to tweak at the top.
 Currently this program only extracts employment-based visa information but can be easily adapted to work with other types.

-The program will spit out `VisaBulletin.csv` and `VisaBulletinUnpivoteD.csv`.
+The program will spit out `VisaBulletin.csv` and `VisaBulletinUnpivoted.csv`.
 If you have `gnuplot` and `perl` you can use the stuff under `plotting/`:

     cd plotting/
     ./extract.pl ../VisaBulletinUnpivoted.csv
     gnuplot plot-script

-to produce beautiful pictures like this one:
+to produce beautiful charts like this one:

 ![Green Card Visa Availability - China](plotting/VisaAvailabilityChina.png)